mgsetler/mgsetler/README.md

-On the pathway of becoming a Web and App Developer [Full-Stack], planning on growing within IT circles in Logan, UT as a future Software Engineer with both Back-end and Front-End capabilities.
+On the pathway of becoming a Web and App Developer [Full-Stack], planning on growing within IT circles in Logan, UT as a future Software Engineer with both Back-end and Front-End capabilities.<br />
 Sensible, reliable, efficient, and requiring little oversight when it comes to training or tenure.
 Capable of combining both creative thinking and critical thinking to conjure practical methods for online use.
-Described as a "necessary and powerful force in any workplace" in both the past and the present.
+Described as a "necessary and powerful force in any workplace" in both the past and the present.<br />
 This journey into web development started with once being a freelance writer (self-help, spirituality, contemporary romance) and a more recent project exposing one to cyber-security literature (having written a 40,000-word primer for a NIST Cyber-Security Frameworks book series), staying consistent with the straightforward nature of previous